Conveyancers, why do you need one?

 Property transactions are noted as being one of the most stressful life events.
 Any mistakes may be costly, and unfortunately, can be negatively life changing.
 It is your conveyancer’s duty to ensure that you are protected as much as possible to the extent of the law.

-A lot goes on behind the scene in property settlements, and it is the conveyancer who does the running around, phone calls, emails, negotiating etc. to ensure that settlement occurs on time.
+A lot goes on behind the scenes in property settlements, and it is the conveyancer who does the running around, phone calls, emails, negotiating etc. to ensure that settlement occurs on time.

 Conveyancing is the very last step in the process, however, it is the most important one.
 Conveyancers are the end-point; the “closers” of the deal.
 If the process is not done correctly, the settlement will not be finalised.